-You have an idea of what employee experience is, why it is important and how to build one out.
+You have an idea of what employee experience management is, why it is important and how to build one out.

-Like most things in life though, you can’t just roll out an employee experience plan and then walk away.
+Like most things in life though, you can’t just roll out an employee experience management plan and then walk away.
 Throughout the employee journey, leaders need to manage actions and respond to individual’s feedback.

 With tools like employee experience platforms around to help make this job simple and engaging, let’s dig into what you should use to manage employee experience.